ilian6806/stable-diffusion-webui-eyemask/README.md

 - dlib==19.24.0
 - setuptools

-All requirements will be installed on first use, except for:
+All requirements will be installed on first use.
- - [cmake](https://cmake.org/download/) - used only for dlib masks

 **NOTE:** Some of these packages are incompatible with newer versions of **lightning-utilities** and **pytorch-lightning**.
 If some other extensions you use require newer versions, they will be incompatible with this extension.